kuchin/EdgeLLM/blog.md

 npm install axios react-native-fs llama.rn
 ```

-Let's run the app on our emulator/simulator so we can start the development
+Let's run the app on our emulator/simulator as we showed before so we can start the development

 ### **State Management**